luo3300612/Semantics-AssistedVideoCaptioning.pytorch/README.md

 Remember to create savedir by `mkdir`. `--exp_name` is the name you give to this run.

 For training on msrvtt, just change `--cfg` to `configs/msrvtt_default.yml`.
-It takes about 90 min to train on msvd, 5h to train on msr-vtt.
+It takes about 90 min to train on msvd, 5h to train on msr-vtt (on GTX 1080Ti).

 For more details about configs, please see `opts.py` and yaml files in ./configs
 ### Babysitting